Metarget/metarget/README.md

 Note:

-Thie project aims to provide vulnerable scenes for security research.
+This project aims to provide vulnerable scenes for security research.
 The security of scenes generated is not guaranteed.
 It is **NOT** recommended to deploy components or scenes with Metarget on the Internet.

 ## 2 Usage